flutrakrasniqi/Data-Analysis/README.md

 Coefficients:  [1.43321918 0.95107632 2.13216284]
 ```

-After we have trained our model, we can make predictions on the test data by using the method predict().
+After we have trained our model, we can make predictions on the test data by using the function `predict()`.
 This accepts one argument; the new data concerning the predictors (in our case the data that we split to test out model):
 ```python
 y_pred=reg.predict(X_test)
 ```